th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 #### <kbd>property</kbd> detached_events

-Returns detached events as a dict with a view {'parent_id': ['referenced event', ...]}.
+Returns detached events as a dict that looks like {'parent_id': ['referenced event', ...]}.

 ---